Here we do our best to provide comprehensive answers that:

 How can a participant and a parent connect if there is an emergency on a course at home?

 A list of emergency contact information is provided to the student and family prior to participating on a program.
-Doug or Susie can then reach the student group while in the field to convey information.
+Doug or Alexandra can then reach the student group while in the field to convey information.
 Even though student groups are often in remote areas, means of communication are established (usually via cell phone or satellite phone) and the group can be reached.

 Is there financial aid?